norlab-ulaval/trajectory-container-tools/documentation/direct_instantiation.md

 ### Simple Trajectory Container Structure

-The most straightforward way to create a trajectory is by extending `BaseTrajectoryDataclass`:
+The most straightforward way to create a trajectory is by extending `BaseTrajectoryFeature`:

 ```python
 from dataclasses import dataclass